-The present and planned land uses in the sphere,

-including agricultural and open-space lands.
+The present and planned land uses in the sphere, including agricultural and open-space lands.

 - 1. The present and planned land uses in the sphere are adequately contemplated under the Yountville General Plan.
-The Yountville General Plan provides for the current and future urban uses characterizing the majority of the existing sphere. - 2.
-Present land uses within the jurisdictional boundary and SOI include residential, commercial, and institutional uses.
-A small amount of land located in the sphere is under agricultural use.
+The Yountville General Plan provides for the current and future urban uses characterizing the majority of the sphere. - 2.
+Present land uses within the jurisdictional boundary and sphere include residential, commercial, and institutional uses.
+A small amount of land located in the sphere of influence is under agricultural use.
 These existing agricultural uses will not be affected by their retention in the sphere. - 3.
 The territory within Yountville provides limited opportunities for infill development. - 4.
-The SOI study area includes existing commercial land uses along with a parking lot, a private access lane, and associated landscaping.
+The sphere of influence study area includes existing commercial land uses along with a parking lot, a private access lane, and associated landscaping.

-The present and probable need for public facilities and

-services in the study area.
+The present and probable need for public facilities and services in the study area.

-- 5. The Town of Yountville provides a full range of municipal services either directly or through contracts with other public or private entities.
-These public services support the present and planned urban uses within the boundary and sphere as contemplated in the Yountville General Plan. - 6.
+- 5. Yountville provides a full range of municipal services directly or through contracts with other public or private entities.
+These public services support the present and planned urban uses within the boundary and sphere of influence as contemplated in the Yountville General Plan. - 6.
 The Veterans Home is located in the western part of Yountville's sphere of influence and it receives services arranged by the State of California.
 Implementation of its 2012 Facilities Master Plan would likely require infrastructure assessments, planning and feasibility studies, and an environmental impact report.
 LAFCO is not required to analyze public services provided on state-owned property. - 7.
-With the exception of the SOI study area, unincorporated parcels located adjacent to the Town are undeveloped and do not need traditional urban services, as the area is currently agricultural. - 8.
-The SOI study area is developed with commercial land uses and receives wastewater collection, treatment, and disposal services from Yountville.
-The SOI study area will continue to require service from Yountville in the foreseeable future.
+With the exception of the sphere of influence study area, unincorporated parcels located adjacent to the Town are undeveloped and do not need traditional urban services, as the area is currently agricultural. - 8.
+The sphere of influence study area is developed with commercial land uses and receives wastewater collection, treatment, and disposal services from Yountville.
+The study area will continue to require these services from Yountville in the foreseeable future.